 How to find and identify modern UI Google fonts

 UI Design trends are constantly changing and evolving.
 If you want to sell your design skills as up-to-date you need to be careful not to use fonts that look outdated.
-You need to look at what people in the industry and leading companies are using for fonts and learn from others.
+To do this, you need to look at what other people in the industry and leading companies are using for fonts and learn from others.

 Where to get inspiration & learn